cxn03651/write_xlsx/page_set_up.md

     worksheet.hide_gridlines

-The following values of $option are valid:
+The following values of `option` are valid:

     0 : Don't hide gridlines
     1 : Hide printed gridlines only